leewei05/sys-interview/os/README.md

 The kernel uses the CPU's hardware protection mechanisms to ensure that each process in user space can only access its own memory space.

-// TODO
-This protection mechanism uses cr3 register in x86.

 ### What is a process?

 By definition, a process is a running program.
 Here's a process struct if we want to implement process in an OS.
 Whenever the kernel switches an available CPU to a waiting process, the current running process' context is saved, and the waiting process' context is restored to run.